 From Waiopehu Hut a fringe of bush gives way to scrubby tussock and the top of Waiopehu in 25 minutes.
 This fine viewpoint gives excellent views of the Northern Tararuas and the Horowhenua and is well worth the climb.
-The track sidles the actual summit of Waiopehu, somewhat softly, and just beyond the top a flat area on the right with a tarn marks the junction of the Oriwa Ridge.
+The track sidles the actual summit of Waiopehu, and just beyond the top a flat area on the right with a tarn marks the junction of the Oriwa Ridge.
 [An old Māori trail traversed Waiopehu and this tarn may well have been Pehu's water.]
-This trail may be re-routed over Waiopehu and away from the boggy sidle.
-From Waiopehu’s summit, choose your short-cut back to the sidle with care.
+From Waiopehu’s summit, choose your short-cut back to the sidle with care. [revised November 2017]

 From Waiopehu poles mark the route to Twin Peak, with its memorial trig, and a deepish saddle leads to Richards Knob, a good hour from Waiopehu Hut.
 (From here the Gable End Ridge leads to Blackwater Junction, an important escape route from Te Matawai if the rivers are too high.)

 Beyond Richards Knob the track leads down through the bush of Butcher Saddle, 50 minutes distant; then a 25-minute climb to knoll 810 on the Ohau – Te Matawai Track.